adamcq/slido-excercises/README.md

 # slido-excercises
 Home excercises for Slido interview.
 ## react-excercises (COMPLETED)
 This folder contains the react excercise.
+This application shows welcome screen or update required sceen depending on the query string in the URL.

 To use this app, first install the files:
 1. clone this repository